Alpine User Handbook

 How to Contribute?

-If you believe you can help with the documentation project, or have a specific improvement in mind, you can join the #alpine-linux irc channel, to offer help or submit your patch.
+If you believe you can help with the documentation project, or have a specific improvement in mind, you can join the #alpine-docs IRC channel, to offer help or submit your patch.
 You can find the sources for all of the documentation on the Alpine Gitlab instance.

 If you want to help with Alpine itself, please head over to the Developer Handbook instead.